 Meridians: Heart, Kidney, Large Intestine, Spleen

-Key TCM Actions & Medicinal Uses: Nourishes the Heart/Calms the Spirit (Shen): insomnia, poor memory, anxiety, palpitations.
-Moistens the Intestines/Unblocks the Bowels: For Yin and Blood deficiency causing constipation in elderly, sick or postpartum women, relaxes the bowels, treats bloody stools, and menstrual constipation with heavy or irregular menstrual flow.
-Night sweats due to Yin deficiency.
-Topically to treat burns and hair loss.
+Medicinal Uses: Insomnia, poor memory, anxiety, palpitations, constipation in elderly, sick, or postpartum women, relaxes the bowels, treats bloody stools, menstrual constipation with heavy or irregular menstrual flow, burns and hair loss.

 Flavors/Temps: Sweet, Neutral